Frequently Asked Questions

 Ataxia is a word that describes someone as uncoordinated.
 Like other forms of inherited ataxia, SCA27B is marked by incoordination.
 It is most common for someone to have impaired walking ability (gait ataxia) and impaired movement of their arms and legs (appendicular ataxia).
 It is also common for people to experience other symptoms such as spontaneous eye movements (e.g. gaze-evoked horizontal nystagmus or downbeat nystagmus), room-spinning dizziness (vertigo), difficulties with speech (cerebellar dysarthria), double vision (diplopia), and impaired fine motor skills.
 Some may experience bouncing vision with head movement, tremors, muscle stiffness, or some loss of feeling in the toes or fingers.
 These symptoms may manifest in people in different ways and with different severities.

 Particularly early in the disease, these symptoms may not be present in every person all the time; rather, many people only have these symptoms in episodes lasting minutes to days.
 Episodes may recur on a daily to a monthly basis.
-Alcohol, exercise, and caffeine may trigger these episodes.
+Alcohol, exercise, caffeine, stress, and illness may trigger these episodes.
 As the disease progresses, the symptoms become more and more pronounced and eventually become present all the time.
 People may require a walking aid or a wheelchair.

 How is SCA27B acquired?